-- You must be enrolled at least half-time and the grants are pro-rated for part time enrollment
+- Must be enrolled at least half-time status and the grants are pro-rated for part-time enrollment.

-- Due to the proportion of grant aid to cost of attendance, those students who have an 'At Home' COA and have been awarded a Cal Grant will forfeit their SEOG, if awarded, so that a more needy, less awarded student may benefit.
+- Due to the proportion of grant aid to cost of attendance (COA), those students who have an 'At Home' COA and have been awarded a Cal Grant will forfeit their SEOG, if awarded, so that a more needy, less awarded student may benefit.